-To truly understand the nature of a particular human concept, it is often useful to first take a look into the etymologies of the words that are used to convey the concept.
+To understand the nature of a particular human concept, it is often useful to take a look into the etymologies of the words used to convey the concept.

 Among the most interesting human concepts is the concept of understanding.

-It is likely that the prefix for- in forstandan has the meaning “in front of” (i.e. to stand before, to watch, observe, learn, and understand something).
-But we can’t be exactly sure about that, and the same goes to how the prefix under- should be interpreted in understandan.
+It is likely that the prefix for- in forstandan means “in front of” (i.e. to stand before, to watch, observe, learn, and understand something).
+But we can’t be exactly sure about that, just as how we are still unsure how the prefix under- should be interpreted in understandan.
 The prefix in Old English can mean both “under” and “between, among” (i.e. the word can be a metaphor for standing under something and getting to the bottom, or standing in the midst of things and getting to learn about the difference between them).

 On the other hand, the Latin word comprehendere (meaning “to take together, to unite; include; seize” and “to comprehend, perceive”), formed by joining the prefix com- (for “completely”) with prehendere (which means to catch hold of), is the etymon for comprendre [Catalan and French], comprender [Interlingua and Spanish], comprendere [Italian], compreender [Portuguese] and not surprisingly, the English word comprehend.
 Here, instead of expressing the concept of understanding through a spacial idea (such as in the word understandan or forstandan), the concept was conveyed by the physical idea of taking hold of something, like the more abstract usage of grasp and seize (in “grasping the significance of something” and “seizing the truth”).

 • • •